Embryo Transfer Advice: Our Essential Tips

 • If you have any vaginal bleeding or a brownish discharge following your embryo transfer, although this can be alarming and worrying, it isn’t always a case for concern.
 Many women who experience this go on to have a successful positive pregnancy test.
 We encourage you to contact us if you experience any bleeding for further advice.

-If you wish to talk to us about post-transfer care, get our advice, or see what happens following embryo transfer please contact our Patient Advisors on 0161 300 2737.
+If you wish to talk to us about post-transfer care, get our advice, or see what happens following embryo transfer please contact our New Patient Team on 0161 300 2737.